How to Create a Crisis Management Plan: A Step-by-Step Guide

 Every business has experienced a crisis of one kind or another.
-A survey of more than 2,000 senior executives spanning 43 countries found that 69 percent of organizations have experienced a crisis within the last five years.
+A survey of more than 2,000 senior executives spanning 43 countries found that 69% of organizations have experienced a crisis within the last five years.
 For some, it may have been a public relations or brand reputation issue stemming from a flawed product or unexpected service disruption.
 For others, it may have involved a natural disaster, workplace injury, or another emergency that impacted employee safety.

 Regardless of the reason, organizations around the world regularly experience crises that have a huge effect on their people and everyday operations.
 These events, no matter the circumstances, put organizations’ business continuity, emergency preparedness, and crisis communication capabilities under a microscope.
-Those that navigate crises effectively can, and often do, come out the other side a more resilient organization.
+Those organizations that navigate crises effectively can, and often do, emerge more resilient.
 Conversely, those that fail to meet the moment often experience devastating and lasting consequences.
-As Warren Buffett once said:

 So what exactly constitutes a crisis for your business?
 And, more importantly, what can your organization do to effectively prepare for and respond to a crisis?

-A business crisis is any event that has the potential to threaten the success and health of a company by tarnishing its reputation, damaging its business operations, negatively impacting its finances, or harming its employees.
-Put simply, a business crisis is any event that threatens your organization’s success and safety.
+Like other emergency management plans, a crisis management plan is meant to mitigate any potential risks from a crisis, especially those that threaten the success and health of a company by tarnishing its reputation, damaging its business operations, negatively impacting its finances, or harming its employees.